 The mash point could be seen from the East Mt. gondola.
 The trick is executed by an experienced professional who can determine the landing point on the first try and adjust the speed accordingly

-you're visiting for the first time, start by skiing along the treed areas right next to the trails.
-Once you've gotten a feel for the terrain and the location, gradually expand your search.
-There are countless points to explore in the treed areas.
-It's also fun to find a slope that suits you that day based on wind direction and snowfall.
-The thrill of finding a slope that suits your preferences based on terrain and snow conditions is many times more enjoyable than skiing on a set trail.
-Above all, you can fully experience the thrill of skiing or snowboarding in nature.
+first time, start by skiing in the trees right next to the courses to get a feel for the terrain and location, and then gradually expand your range.
+There are countless points of interest in the tree areas.
+It's also fun to find the best slope of the day depending on the wind direction and snowfall.
+The satisfaction of finding a slope that suits your preferences in terms of terrain and snow conditions is many times more enjoyable than skiing on a set course.
+Above all, you can fully experience the true joy of skiing or snowboarding in nature.

 East Mt.
 (East).
 I found this mash at the bottom of the tree run area that leads to the Furikozawa course.
 He did such a clean 360 that even the skiers on the course stopped to watch him perform